-Remember; You are responsible for Your Own Safety and that of Your Passenger! (u) If you are new to group riding or are uncomfortable riding in a group, please let the Road Captain know.
+Footnote: If you are new to group riding or are uncomfortable riding in a group, please let the Road Captain know.
 Excessive following distance defeats the purpose of maintaining an equally spaced stagger formation.
 It is much better for your safety and the safety of the group that you ride individually 1/4 mile behind the group.
-We want to encourage you to be comfortable about making that choice.
+And we want to encourage you to be comfortable about making that choice.

-26 Hand Signals:
+25 Hand Signals: